 Creamy, Cheesy Dauphinois Potatoes

-• Make sure all over your slices are the same thickness so they cook at an even rate.
+• Make sure all the slices are the same thickness so they cook at an even rate.

 • Use layers of potato and sauce to ensure a full coverage of cream on the potatoes.